-I know that it’s been over a year since Umembeso wam, but I made a promise to share… so here I am sharing.
+I know that it’s been a while since Umembeso wam, but I made a promise to share… so here I am sharing.
 It also makes sense to start with this one, before I move onto my bridal tips, following my recent traditional wedding/Umabo.
 I promise not to make you wait for a year for those 🙂

 Road to marriage:

 Taking the next step isn’t really a surprise when you’ve been with someone for 8 years right?!
 We did things the traditional way (so no bended-knees restaurant proposal), however, I was completely thrown off when we got a knock on the door one evening, three years ago.
 It was an ‘uncle’ who came to deliver ‘the letter’.
 I wish someone had recorded my mother, sister and I fighting over it, we almost tore it!!
 I loved that it was a surprise, I literally had no idea.

 For those who don’t know, ‘the letter’ I’m referring to is a formal request from the groom’s side of the family, asking for an appointment with his future bride’s family, to commence lobola negotiations.
 In my culture, a proposal is not recognized until the two families have met to commence these negotiations.
 Our families are not strict or excessively traditional, but this was an important ritual from both sides.

 I had three weeks (as in 1,2,3) to plan Umembeso, which is the ceremony held at the bride’s family home to welcome their new in-laws.
 The groom’s family brings gifts for the bride’s family as a token of appreciation for their new makoti (bride/wife).

 We played around with the idea for a few months before, but we couldn’t get everyone on the same page; there was always one thing or the other in the way.
 Then suddenly, the timing worked and we decided to go ahead despite the very short notice.